erhant/crypto-notes/content/zklearning/5-the-PLONK-snark.md

 In the circuit example above, there are 12 points, which defines a degree-11 polynomial.
 To interpolate a polynomial to the values in the computation trace, the prover can actually use Fast Fourier-Transform (FFT) to compute the coefficients of polynomial $T$ in time $\mathcal{O}(d \log d)$.

-However, in general we won’t compute the coefficients, but instead use the point-value representation of the polynomial as described above.
+However, in general we won't compute the coefficients, but instead use the point-value representation of the polynomial as described above.

 ## Step 2: Prove validity of $T$